jamescherti/wizard.el/README.md

 ;; Synchronize grep-template with the custom ripgrep command defined above.
 ;; The <R> and <F> tokens serve as dynamic placeholders that Emacs replaces ;; with the search regular expression and target file patterns at runtime.
-;; This setup ensures that built-in recursive search utilities like rgrep ;; and lgrep automatically inherit the same optimized ripgrep options ;; without duplicating the configuration string.
 (setq grep-template (concat grep-command " <R> <F>"))
 ```